10 Mobsters & Their Unique Nicknames

 “Pistol Pete” Rollack

-In the year 1987, Rollack formed a gang which went by the name of “Sex, Money, Murder” and set up himself as a power across New York.
+In 1987, Rollack formed a gang which went by the name of “Sex, Money, Murder” and set himself up as a power across New York.
+His flair for shooting first and asking questions later got him a frightening reputation and the nickname “Pistol Pete.”

 Tommy “The Butcher” Pitera